 When a damage reduction entry has a dash (—) after the slash, no weapon negates the damage reduction.

 A few creatures are harmed by more than one kind of weapon, such as “cold iron or magic.”
-A weapon that inflicts damage of either of these types overcomes this damage reduction.
+A weapon that deals damage of either of these types overcomes this damage reduction.

 A few other creatures require combinations of different types of attacks to overcome their damage reduction (such as “magic and silver”), and a weapon must be both types to overcome this type of damage reduction.
 A weapon that is only one type is still subject to damage reduction.